martinnj/AdvancedAlgorithms/assignment1/feedback.md

 antiparallelle kanter i maxflow problemet tidligere.Ideen er at hver gang man har en kant, så kan du fjerne den og indsætteet par nye kanter og knuder, der giver et ækvivalent problem.Vi kan snakke om ex 3 og ex 2.5 på tirsdag.

+####Additional notes from exercise lesson

+If an edge have a negative capacity, create an edge that goes the other direction.
+If there already is an edge that direction, adjust the price, maybe insert a vertex in one of the edges (like when inserting vertices into a maxflow problem).
+Remember to adjust the cost and such.